 How sustainable is your company?
 More and more companies have been confronted with this question over the last decade.
 To answer this question the contributions of companies to sustainability must be assessed.
 For this purpose a number of measures have been proposed.
 On the one hand, some postulate that companies contribute to sustainability only if the value created exceeds the external damage caused.
-Obviously, the major problem with these approaches is putting monetary values on external environmental and social damages.
 On the other hand, there are proponents of eco-efficiency.
 They stipulate that companies should create as much value per environmental impact as possible.
-However, improvements in eco-efficiency do not necessarily result in a better environmental performance.
-For example if a company becomes more eco-efficient and therefore also more successful it might end up producing more and thus using more instead of less environmental resources.
-Consequently, as will be shown, in practice many of these approaches are either difficult to apply or, if they can be applied, their significance is limited (see also Veleva & Ellenbecker 2000).
+However, as will be shown, in practice many of these approaches are either difficult to apply or, if they can be applied, their significance is limited (see also Veleva & Ellenbecker 2000).
 In this paper, we propose a monetary measure of corporate contributions to sustainability - Sustainable Value Added - based on data that is actually available.
 Sustainable Value Added takes into account both, the efficiency and the absolute level (effectiveness) of resource use.
 Sustainable Value Added is the extra value that is created while keeping the overall level of environmental and social impacts constant.

 The paper is organized in the following way: In the following chapter the current approaches to measuring corporate contributions to sustainability are briefly introduced and discussed.
 Chapter 3 explains the concept of Environmental Value Added which represents the basis for Sustainable Value Added.
 The concept of Sustainable Value Added is then developed and explained further in a single impact case (Chapter 4) and a multiple impacts case (Chapter 5).
 Chapter 6 summarizes the main findings and implications.
-Chapter 7 illustrates the calculation of Sustainable Value Added for a practical example.